unsw-restech/restech-docs/source/software/python-virtualenvs-internals.rst

 Virtual Environments from the inside
 ####################################

-We've built a venv in our :code:`~/.venvs directory`.
+We've built a venv in our :code:`~/.venvs` directory.
 Let's take a look inside.
 This presumes you have used the command

 .. code-block:: bash